bbc/bbc-a11y/README.md

 # BBC Accessiblity Standards

-This tool runs a set of tests against a given URL to verify whether it meets the BBC accessibility standards.
+This tool runs a set of tests against a given URL to verify whether it meets the [BBC accessibility standards](http://www.bbc.co.uk/guidelines/futuremedia/accessibility/).

 ## How to install

-A11y is packaged as a Ruby gem.
-You'll most likely want to create a stand-along repo to run your accessibilty tests, but you can also add it as part of an existing repo.
+bbc-a11y is packaged as a Ruby gem.
+You'll most likely want to create a stand-alone repo to run your accessibilty tests, but you can also add it as part of an existing repo.

 ### Prerequisites